 We welcome all First Grade P.U.P.S. where we strive to be Passionate, Understanding, Patient, and Sincere!

-Mrs. Harvey and Mrs. Hay
+Miss Harvey and Mrs. HODGE

 Second Grade is filled with lots of new learning experiences.
 The goal is to help our students reach their highest potential and academic success.
 We believe it is through the process of inquiry and rigor that our students can achieve their goals!